 The council's plan was approved at the meeting of the Executive Members for City Strategy and the Advisory Panel on 11 September 2006.
-You can access the plan via the 'Downloads' link in the right sidebar on this page.

 The development of the plan complies with the guidance issued in the Framework for Highway Asset Management, published by the County Surveyors Society in April 2004.